CarGarages.co.uk - Find Trusted Car Garages Near You

 Our printable 44-point MOT checklist covers every area tested during an MOT, including lights and electrical, brakes, tyres, steering and suspension, exhaust and emissions, bodywork, and dashboard warning lights.
 It helps you spot potential failures before your test.

-How can I compare garages on CarGarages.co.uk?
+How can I compare repair costs and garages on CarGarages.co.uk?

-Search by postcode or city to find garages near you.
-Each listing shows Google-sourced ratings, reviews, services offered, contact details, and opening hours.
-You can save garages to your favourites to compare them side by side.
+Two ways.
+Search by postcode or city to browse garages near you โ€” each listing shows Google-sourced ratings, reviews, services offered, contact details, and opening hours.
+Or describe the work once and garages in your area are invited to send back a cost, so you can compare prices, availability and reviews side by side without ringing round.

 Is CarGarages.co.uk completely free for car owners?